-The community takes pride in its greenery, wildlife, downtown strip, bayfront, well-preserved structures, and ivy-coated bricks that contribute to Coconut Grove’s charm.
+The community takes pride in its greenery, wildlife preserves, downtown strip, bayfront, well-preserved structures, and ivy-coated brick walls that contribute to Coconut Grove’s charm.

 Coconut Grove in Miami-Dade County is bound by North Prospect Drive to the south, LeJeune Road to the west, South Dixie Highway (US1) and Rickenbacker Causeway to the north, and Biscayne Bay to the east.
 It is near Brickell and Coral Gables.
 Miami International Airport is just 15 minutes away.

 The average lot size of single-family homes in Coconut Grove is 9,000-11,000 square feet.
 Only 15% of homes in the area have 20,000 or more square feet of land size.

 Common Property Types or House Styles

 There are many residential property types in Coconut Grove.
 There are bungalows, old construction homes, contemporary houses, large estates, condos, and duplexes.
 The mansions and larger homes are located in secluded areas or gated communities while condos and duplexes are mostly situated in the downtown area.
 New high-rise properties are near the bay.